ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Constructing RL Modules
 -----------------------
 RLModule API provides a unified way to define custom reinforcement learning models in RLlib.
-This API enables users to design and implement their own models to suit their specific needs.
+This API enables you to design and implement your own models to suit specific needs.

 To maintain consistency and usability, RLlib offers a standardized approach for defining module objects for both single-agent and multi-agent reinforcement learning environments.
 This is achieved through the :py:class:`~ray.rllib.core.rl_module.rl_module.SingleAgentRLModuleSpec` and :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModuleSpec` classes.
 The built-in RLModules in RLlib follow this consistent design pattern, making it easier for you to understand and utilize these modules.